Unpacking and unpicking... Visualisation

 Visualisation means forming a picture in your mind of something you want to achieve, in order to make it more likely to happen.

-In my chat with Hannah last year on her podcast, before she made that board, I shared a couple of my own vision boards, including one from around 2016, 2017…ish?
+In my chat with Hannah last year on her podcast, before she made that board above, I shared a couple of my own vision boards, including one from around 2016, 2017…ish?
 I didn’t write a date on it.
-First rule of vision boarding: write on the date that you make the board!
+First rule of vision boarding: write on the date that you make the board, because you will want to celebrate your progress later.

 That was really nice, actually, because she could see that we were out in the garden when we did it.
 We were out in nature.
 And that was a lot of what was reflected on my board.
-So she made my vision 3D and tactile!
+So she made my vision 3D and tactile, and I recommend you do the same.
+Vision boards are about evoking a feeling.

 Unpicking visualisation - how does it work?